apache/spark/docs/mllib-clustering.md

 }
 {% endhighlight %}

-In order to run the following standalone application using Spark framework make sure that you follow the instructions provided at section [Standalone Applications](quick-start.html) of the quick-start guide.
+In order to run the above standalone application using Spark framework make sure that you follow the instructions provided at section [Standalone Applications](quick-start.html) of the quick-start guide.
 What is more, you should include to your build file *spark-mllib* as a dependency.